moudy/expressjs-base/README.md

 ```

 ### Views
 Views are located in `app/views`. [express3-handlebars](https://github.com/ericf/express3-handlebars) is used as the view engine.
-Despite it's name it work fine with Express 4.
+Despite it's name it works fine with Express 4.
 The view engine is configured in `config/view`.
 Handlebars is passed into the express3-handlebars module so you can be sure which version of handlebars you are using.
 This can be important if you also want to use handlebars on the client.

 ### Assets (development)
 SASS + Browserify.
 Assets are served using [Broccoli](https://github.com/broccolijs/broccoli) as middleware.
 See `Brocfile.js` for configuration.